golevelup/nestjs/packages/stripe/README.md

 ### Import

 Import and add `StripeModule` to the `imports` section of the consuming module (most likely `AppModule`).
 Your Stripe API key is required, and you can optionally include a webhook configuration if you plan on consuming Stripe webhook events inside your app.
 Stripe secrets you can get from your Dashboard’s [Webhooks settings](https://dashboard.stripe.com/webhooks).
-Select an endpoint that you want to obtain the secret for, then click the Click to reveal button.
+Select an endpoint that you want to obtain the secret for, then click the Reveal link below "Signing secret".

 `account` - The webhook secret registered in the Stripe Dashboard for events on your accounts
 `account_test` - The webhook secret registered in the Stripe Dashboard for events on your accounts in test mode